WaFd, Inc. research snapshot

 Business essence

-WaFd earns net interest income and fees by taking deposits from customers across nine western states and making commercial real estate, construction, multi-family, and commercial loans.
-The bank exited mortgage lending in January 2025 to refocus on small business banking.
-Customers pay for local branch access, relationship lending, and community banking services.
+WaFd earns net interest income and fees by taking deposits from customers across nine western states and making commercial real estate, construction, multifamily, C&I, and consumer loans.
+After exiting mortgage lending in January 2025, the bank is executing the Build 2030 plan to grow small business and commercial banking.
+Customers pay for local branch access, relationship lending, and community banking service.

 Moat

-The moat comes from relationship-based core deposits, a 210-branch footprint across nine western states, underwriting discipline, and regulated banking licenses.
+The moat comes from relationship-based core deposits at 80.6% of total deposits, a 210-branch footprint across nine western states, underwriting discipline, and regulated banking licenses.
 WaFd has no obvious technology or network-effect advantage.
-The franchise depends on service quality, funding stability, credit discipline, and successful execution of the small-business banking pivot.
+The franchise depends on service quality, funding stability, credit discipline, and successful execution of the C&I and deposit pivot, while the largest 25 banks pull deposits from smaller institutions.

 Munger risk inversion